monadicsystems/monadicsystems.github.io/post8.md

 ```

 Better, but still not that close to what we see in Method-Path-Handler style frameworks.
 We can get closer.
-The main issue with our current implementation is that we have to code pattern for the path ourselves.
+The main issue with our current implementation is that we have to implement the pattern for the path manually.

-The fact that we can do this is actually great because this gives us the flexibility to implement patterns that might not be possible with just a DSL for specifying the pattern automatically, but our goal isn't to be flexible here.
-We're trying to mimic these popular Method-Path-Handler style frameworks.
+The fact that we can do this is actually great because this gives us the flexibility to implement patterns that might not be possible to describe with a DSL, but our goal isn't to be flexible here.
+Our goal is to mimic these popular Method-Path-Handler style frameworks.

 To get even closer to our target, we will use quasiquotation.
-With quasiquotes we can parse a route pattern DSL and automatically generate the function that is passed into `get`.
+With quasiquotes we can parse a domain specific language that represents the path pattern, and generate the function that is passed into `get`.

 ```haskell
 greeting = get [p|/greeting/:Text|] \name -> write $ "Hello " <> name